MitchellTesla/Cardano-SCK/README.md

 # Cardano Alonzo Upgrade in Q3* (2021)
 Plutus is part of the Alonzo upgrade, a major upgrade stage on the Cardano roadmap which introduces smart contracts and the ability to build dapps.
 In an earlier blog post, the team hinted at a timeline:

 “May and June will be a time for quality assurance and testing with users, which will be followed by a feature freeze lasting for four weeks.
 This will provide crypto exchanges and wallets with the time to upgrade and prepare for the Alonzo protocol update.
-We expect the Alonzo upgrade (hard fork) to happen in late summer,”
+We expect the Alonzo upgrade (hard fork) to happen in late summer 2021,”
+Following the Mary (hard fork) Mainnet release on March 1, 2021

 <p align="center">
   <img src="daedalus-testnet.gif" alt="demo" />